 This craft box is also the only time you will appreciate Mister Maker rather than find him intensely annoying.
 Get yours here.

-This kills two birds with one stone!
+We kills two birds with one stone as part of this after school activities!
 My kids love to cook, and if we spend a couple of hours making a lasagne together on a Wednesday evening not only have we made the next couple of days’ suppers, we’ve spent time together too.

 But our favourite thing to make together is bread (all that kneading!), and you can find our easiest bread recipe here.